-" After experiencing Morocco, you can only imagine the worst.
-You get to the point where you think that even if it's just for a day, it's worth it. " Remember Barbara, 2013-2019 They were children, young or adult girls, students or working, frivolous or wise, today women tell us memories related to their daily life during the Second World war.
+Remember Barbara, 2013-2019

+They were children, young or adult girls, students or working, today women tell us memories related to their daily life during the Second World war.
 Exile, resistance, escaping the ghetto, experience imprisonment, deportation, loss of loved ones, but also carelessness and lightness despite the horror, vulnerability, suffering, their war is above all survival.
 By not giving in to fear or submission, their lives will go from the ordinary to the extraordinary.
 Their faith in the future drives their action.
 This documentary proposal is articulated between singular stories and collective history to transmit the war through the eyes of women, between illusions and realities in France, Germany, Italy, England, Poland, the United States, Russia and Japan.